Getting to the Park

 There are a number of accessible parking spots located throughout the park for visitors with limited mobility.
 These spaces are clearly marked.

-Parramatta Park has two long-stay paid car parks.
+Parramatta Park has three long-stay paid car parks.
 Vehicles must only park in marked bays and must clearly display a valid parking ticket on the car dashboard.
 Each car park has multiple ticket machines accepting coins or credit card payments.

 Parking fees collected go directly towards maintaining the landscape, facilities and historic assets of Parramatta Park and providing services to our community.